gyscos/cursive/Readme.md

 * Keep in mind that if the terminal has shortcuts registered, they probably won't be transmitted to the app.
 * UTF-8 input should work fine in a unicode-enabled terminal emulator, but raw linux TTY may be more capricious.

-Here is the support table for input keys (All means Linux TTY and terminal emulators):
+Here is the support table for input keys.
+Tested terminals are mostly Gnome terminal and Linux TTY, xterm, and a few others now and then.

 |                          | Key  | Shift+Key              | Ctrl+Key                   | Shift+Ctrl+Key  |
 |--------------------------|:----:|:----------------------:|:--------------------------:|:---------------:|